 But this knowledge isn't enough.
 Reps should partner with sales enablement and marketing to create buyer enablement content.
 Include process guidance about making a complex purchase, like one involving your solution.
 Reps should help their buyers steer clear of any wrong approaches to the purchase process.
 Chances are your sellers have seen the buying process dozens or hundreds of times, but this might be the first time for your buyer.
 If the decision requires lots of internal alignment, the champion will need help navigating internally.

-How well equipped is your team with content to help buyers sell on your behalf?
-Have they fully activated their champion relationships?
-With a focus on champion content, sales enablement can help sellers gain access to an audience otherwise inaccessible.
+Is your team equipped with content to help buyers sell internally to others on your behalf?
+Have they fully activated their Champion relationships?
+With a focus on Champion content, sales enablement can help sellers gain access to an audience otherwise inaccessible.
 And the insight is delivered with credibility sometimes not offered by a third party.

 The future of sales requires a new mindset, skillset, and toolset.
 Contact us to learn about how leading sales enablement teams are helping their sellers with buyer enablement.